-Hallucinations and delusions are possible complications of Parkinson's disease (PD).
-They are often referred to as PD psychosis.
-Hallucinations are when someone experiences something that isn’t there.
-Hallucinations can be:
+Hallucinations and delusions are potential complications of Parkinson’s disease (PD).
+They may be severe enough to be classified as PD psychosis.

 - seen (visual)

 - heard (auditory)

 - felt (tactile)

 Delusions affect only about 8 percent of people living with PD.
 Delusions can be more complex than hallucinations.
 They may be more difficult to treat.

 Delusions often start as confusion that develops into clear ideas that aren’t based on reality.
 Examples of the types of delusions people with PD experience include: